josephtownshend/CV/README.md

                                 |_|
 ```

 <p align="center">I am a junior software engineer at Alfa Systems and recent graduate of Makers Academy in London.
 My background is in graphic design, print and the visual arts, which I studied for 6 years.
-I then ran two successful design and print studios before finally deciding to take my love of learning into the world of tech, and I haven't looked back.
+I ran two successful design and print studios before finally deciding to take my love of learning into the world of tech, and I haven't looked back.
 I am a passionate creative problem solver and always on the lookout for new processes to help build workarounds for troublesome situations.</p>

 ------